 Some examples of Milieu’s work in this field are:

-Providing support to the assessment of the Water Framework Directive and Floods Directive's plans and implementation (led by WRc, for DG Environment)
+Support to the assessment of the Water Framework Directive (WFD) 2000/60/EC and the Floods Directive (FD) 2007/60/EC9 plans and implementation

 Good quality water is essential for wildlife, agriculture and business to thrive.
 River Basin Management Plans are a requirement of the WFD: they should protect and ensure the sustainable use of the water environment across Europe.
 Similarly, the FD requires Member States to draw up Flood Risk Management Plans.